We are reader-supported. Buying through links on our site may earn us commissions. Learn More.

 We’re here to help you avoid purchasing one of those diamonds.

 With a 2 Carat Diamond Ring, you have increased flexibility and options because of a larger budget and carat weight.
-While Blue Nile and James Allen still have amazing advantages built into their business model, with the increased budget, other factors come into play.
+While Blue Nile and James Allen still have amazing advantages built into their business model, other factors come into play with the increased budget.

-By looking online you have a tremendous chance of finding an extraordinary 2 Carat Diamond at an excellent price point.
+By looking online, you have a great chance of finding an extraordinary 2 Carat Diamond at an excellent price point.